rida2911/Location-Tracker-with-Weather/README.md

 # User Location Weather Map

-This project is a web application that dynamically displays weather information based on the user's location and visualizes it on an interactive map using **Leaflet.js** and the **OpenWeatherMap API**.
+This project is a web application that dynamically displays weather information based on the user's location and visualizes it on an interactive map using the **OpenWeatherMap API**.

 ---